 18 to 24 black peppercorns; divided

 Chop off the ends of the cucumbers and slice them in 1/4-inch rounds.

 Place the cucumber slices in a large nonreactive bowl or pot and cover them with 10 cups of water.
 Add 3 tablespoons of the salt and stir until it is dissolved.
 Cover the bowl with plastic wrap or a lid and refrigerate for 12 hours.

 Drain the cucumber slices.

-Cover and reduce heat to low to keep jars hot.
+Cover and reduce the heat to low to keep the jars hot.

 In a nonreactive stainless steel or enamel-lined pot, combine the vinegar and the remaining 3 cups of water.
 Stir in the sugar and remaining 2 tablespoons of salt until all is well dissolved.
 Bring to a boil.

 Add the hot vinegar mixture into each jar, leaving at least 1/2-inch of headspace.
 Wipe spills off of the rims and threads of the jars with a damp paper towel.
-Fit with the lids and screw on jar rings tightly.
+Fit with the lids and screw the jar rings on tightly.

 Add more water to the pot and bring to a slow boil.
 Place the jars on a rack and lower them carefully into the hot water.
 If necessary, add more boiling or near-boiling water so the water level is at least 1 to 2 inches above the jars.
 Bring the water to a boil.
 Cover and boil gently for 10 minutes.

 Check all of the jars for proper sealing.
 (The top should not spring up when pressed down in the center.)
 If you have a jar that didn't seal properly, refrigerate it and use it right away.
-The seal should look and feel concave to the touch.